-For each company, shippers need to indicate whether they are entering basic or comprehensive data for them.
-If they have annual mileage-related activity data by carrier (miles or ton-miles), they may select the "Emissions Footprint and % SmartWay" option on the Basic or Comprehensive screen, and proceed to input activity data for each carrier.
-Otherwise, they must select the "% SmartWay" option, which only requires them to report the portion of goods they move with SmartWay carrier partners based on money spent, weight shipped, packages shipped, or another custom metric.
+For each company, shippers need to indicate their participation level.
+If they have annual mileage-related activity data by carrier (miles or ton-miles), they should select Way 3 or Way 4, and proceed to input activity data for each carrier.
+Otherwise, they must select the Way 2 option, which only requires them to report the portion of goods they move with SmartWay carrier partners based on money spent, weight shipped, packages shipped, or another custom metric.

-If shippers select the "% SmartWay Only" option, they will not be eligible for a SmartWay Excellence Award, nor will they be able to calculate an emissions inventory or develop emissions performance metrics (e.g. g/mile or g/ton-mile) for their freight operations.2 All shippers - regardless of whether they select the "Emissions Footprint" option or the "% SmartWay Only" option - will be able to see the SmartWay Category-level emissions performance data for their truck, logistics and multimodal carriers as well as available industry average rail emissions factors.
+If shippers select the Way 2 option, they will not be eligible for a SmartWay Excellence Award, nor will they be able to calculate an emissions inventory or develop emissions performance metrics (e.g. g/mile or g/ton-mile) for their freight operations.2 All shippers - regardless of participation level - will be able to see the SmartWay Category-level emissions performance data for their truck, logistics and multimodal carriers as well as available industry average rail emissions factors.
+Emissions performance data for barge and air carriers are reported on a carrier-specific basis.